Indiana

 - The outer circle also indicates the share of a sector’s emissions generated in disadvantaged communities.

-In 2023, Senate Bill 241 advanced the construction of a carbon capture and sequestration pilot project at a West Terre Haute-based fertilizer plant.
-Expected to come online in 2026, the fertilizer plant will have the capacity to capture and store as much as 1.65 million tons of carbon dioxide annually, making it one of the largest carbon-sequestration projects in the country.
+- S.B.
+241 advanced the construction of a carbon capture and sequestration pilot project at a West Terre Haute-based fertilizer plant.
+Expected to come online in 2026, it will be Indiana’s first fertilizer plant, providing domestic, low-cost, zero-carbon fertilizer.

-Explore more recent legislation in Indiana and all 50 states by clicking here.
+Explore recent legislation in Indiana and all 50 states by clicking on a specific year: 2025 legislation, 2024 legislation, 2023 legislation.